-Notice that i) the procedure used to generate the graph G includes all the feasible solutions and excludes all the infeasible ones, namely all the solutions that do not fulfill the deadline constraint; the generic $i^{th}$ user cannot be served in such a way that the total amount of time spent to serve i users exceeds K - (N - i) time slots, otherwise the service of the remaining users could not be completed ii) the particular order with which users are served does not affect the result of the optimization problem, since all the users transmit on a constant channel and have the same deadline; the optimal scheduling is a set of frames associated with the users, and the service of each user over the number of time slots specified by a frame does not change depending on the particular time slot at which the service is offered.
+Notice that i) the procedure used to generate the graph G includes all the feasible solutions and excludes all the infeasible ones, namely all the solutions not fullfilling the

+$^1 \mathrm{In}$ the time-varying channel formulation the decision variable is $u_n$ and represents which user is served deadline constraint; the generic ith user cannot be served in such a way that the total amount of time spent to serve i users exceeds K - (N - i) time slots, otherwise the service of the remaining users could not be completed ii) the particular order with which users are served does not affect the result of the optimization problem, since all the users transmit on a constant channel and have the same deadline; the optimal scheduling is a set of frames associated with the users, and the service of each user over the number of time slots specified by a frame does not change depending on the particular time slot at which the service is offered.
 Point ii) is no longer true if users have different deadlines, because in this case the set of feasible solution is affected by the order of the nodes.